awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-configuring-broker.md

 1. In the **Maintenance section**, configure your broker's maintenance schedule:

    1. To upgrade the broker to new versions as Apache releases them, choose **Enable automatic minor version upgrades**\.
-Automatic upgrades occur during the 2\-hour *maintenance window* defined by the day of the week, the time of day \(in 24\-hour format\), and the time zone \(UTC by default\)\.
+Automatic upgrades occur during the *maintenance window* defined by the day of the week, the time of day \(in 24\-hour format\), and the time zone \(UTC by default\)\.
 **Note**
-For an active/standby broker for high availability, if one of the broker instances undergoes maintenance, it takes Amazon MQ a short while to take the inactive instance out of service, allowing the healthy standby instance to become active and to begin accepting incoming communications\.
+For an active/standby broker, if one of the broker instances undergoes maintenance, it takes Amazon MQ a short while to take the inactive instance out of service, allowing the healthy standby instance to become active and to begin accepting incoming communications\.

    1. Do one of the following:
       + To allow Amazon MQ to select the maintenance window automatically, choose **No preference**\.